6 Things To Change Around The House That Affect Your Sleep Quality

 The Tech In Your Home

 There are many ways to change your home to help you get more out of your sleep.
 Improving the different technology in and around your house is one of these ways and can be done with both small and large changes.
 Using timers and smart devices can help you time your bedroom and sleep schedule accordingly.
-Setting alarms or reminders on your devices can help you get started with building a routine to a more consistent and early sleeping schedule.
+Setting alarms or reminders on your devices can help you get started with building a routine for a more consistent and early sleeping schedule.
 Timers on devices like televisions and computers can help cut down your screen time and allow you to ease into a more relaxed state.
-If you are someone that likes to fall asleep to noise in the background from a television or music from a smart speaker, those timers ensure that you aren’t awakened in the middle of the night.
+If you are someone who likes to fall asleep to noise in the background from a television or music from a smart speaker, those timers ensure that you aren’t awakened in the middle of the night.

 The Layout Itself